Project Milestones

 The purpose of the milestones is to help you monitoring your progress throughout the semester.

-For this purpose, each group is supposed to prepare 1 slide (singular!) for each of the milestones and upload them on Ilias until midnight before the respective session.
+For each milestone, each group is supposed to prepare 1 slide (singular!) for each of the milestones and upload them on Ilias until the deadline (10:00 Monday before the respective session).
+See the milestone page on Ilias for a template slide.

 Important